gokulnair2001/HTMLSwiftKit/README.md

 # HTMLSwiftKit

 HTMLSwiftKit is a Swift framework that simplifies the creation of static sites.
-The kit aims to convert your Swift written code to HTML, thus making your site generation process easy with Swift and handeling the HTML complexities under the hood.
+The kit aims to convert your Swift-written code to HTML, thus making your site generation process easy with Swift and handling the HTML complexities under the hood.
 The goal of HTMLSwiftKit is to enable anyone with basic HTML knowledge to develop websites in Swift.

-It includes all the essential HTML tags that are modified as per swift language which can be directly used.
-Now start generating your websites using swift.
+It includes all the essential HTML tags that are modified as per Swift language, which can be directly used.
+Now start generating your websites using Swift.

 # Getting Started